 Catch the nightlife in Mysore.
-The western crowd pouring in to Mysore is a good amount of population and the city is adapting to it.
+The western crowd pouring into Mysore has a good population, and the city is adapting to it.
 There are pubs that you can hop around.
 Or just hang around the palace to see it glow in the night.
 People also climb Chamundi hills to see the city glittering away at night.

 Mysore is also famous for many Yoga schools.
 Mysore is known as the “Ashtanga yoga capital of India”.
-There is Ashtanga yoga institute, Mysore Mandala, Mysore Krishnamachar yoga shala and many more.
-Mostly people flock here for teacher training.
+There is Ashtanga yoga institute, Mysore Mandala, Mysore Krishnamachar yoga shala, and many more.
+Most people flock here for teacher training.

 Mysore Food Restaurants

 People swear by the Vinayaka Mylari dosa.
 There are multiple outlets in Mysore.
-The Old Original Mylari hotel is at Shop No, 79, Nazarbad Main Rd, Doora, Mysuru.
-It is a small shop with very few seats and hot dosas keep coming out of their kitchen which you can peep in too.
+The Old Original Mylari hotel is at Shop No, 79, Nazarbad Main Road, Doora, Mysuru.
+It is a small shop with very few seats and hot dosas keep coming out of their kitchen, which you can peep in too.
 The dosa is super soft and comes with a dollop of butter on it.
-The stuffing is not that you find in masala dosa but it is made of bottle gourd, so it tastes bland and mushy.
+The stuffing is not that you find in masala dosa, but it is made of bottle gourd, so it tastes bland and mushy.
 Mylari dosa was not my love.

 What to Buy in Mysore

-I started the blog post with an intro to Mysore sarees, sandalwood soaps and yes Mysore is famous for its Mysore Pak, silk sarees and sandalwood items.
-There are a lot of silk weaving shops and industries around Mysore from where you can purchase Mysore silk sarees or there is always Mysore Silk Udyog which sells original trusted Mysore silk sarees.
-And for sandalwood oils and soaps, Government sandalwood oil factory is a place to buy from.
+I started the blog post with an intro to Mysore sarees, sandalwood soaps, and yes, Mysore is famous for its Mysore Pak, silk sarees, and sandalwood items.
+There are many silk-weaving shops and industries around Mysore where you can purchase Mysore silk sarees, or there is always Mysore Silk Udyog which sells original trusted Mysore silk sarees.
+And for sandalwood oils and soaps, the Government sandalwood oil factory is the place to buy from.
 You can also take a tour of this factory and see other items made out of sandalwood.

 Weekend trips around Mysore

 These places can be done as a day trip from Mysore or as a weekend outing.
 Or even plan it on your way to Mysore.
-Am gonna keep this as a simple list and not go into explaining the places as this itself could quite possibly turn into another blog.
+I will keep this as a simple list and not explain the places as this could turn into another blog.
 So here you go.

-- Somnathpura Temple – Hoysala temple architecture filled with awe inspiring sculptures.
-Pair it with trip to Talakadu – More here
+- Somnathpur Temple – Hoysala temple architecture filled with awe-inspiring sculptures.
+Pair it with a trip to Talakadu – More here

 - Shivanasamudra falls.
-On non monsoon months you get to go for a coracle ride close to the falls.
-But to watch it in its full glory, monsoon would be a better time – More about Sivasamudram Falls by Ketki Gadre here
+In non-monsoon months you get to go for a coracle ride close to the falls.
+But to watch it in its full glory, monsoon would be a better time.

-- Srirangapatna – Tipu’s summer palace, his memorial, Srirangapatna temple, and a lot more sight seeing places – More here .
+- Srirangapatna – Tipu’s summer palace, his memorial, Srirangapatna temple, and a lot more sightseeing places –

-- Melkote – Melkote temple where the Wodeyar gifted a diamond studded crown to the Lord.
+- Melkote – Melkote temple where the Wodeyar gifted a diamond-studded crown to the Lord.
 Famous movie shooting spot.
-Sri Ramanujar lived here for nearly 12 years – More here
+Sri Ramanujar lived here for nearly 12 years.

 - Shravanabelagola – Tallest Bahubali statue found here.
 You can combine this with Melkote – More here.